-Member States can choose either to use the Eucaris client functionality or to set up their own customised client application.
+Member States can choose either to use the Eucaris client functionality or to set up their own customized client application.
 In the table below, it is described which aspects of the Eucaris system are mandatory to use and/or prescribed and which are optional to use and/or free to determine by the Member States.

-EUCARIS aspects M/O Remark Network concept M The concept is an "any-to-any" communication.
-Physical network M TESTA Core application M The core application of EUCARIS has to be used to connect to the other Member States.
-The following functionality is offered by the core: Encrypting and signing of the messages; Checking of the identity of the sender; Authorisation of Member States and local users; Routing of messages; Queuing of asynchronous messages if the recipient service is temporally unavailable; Multiple country inquiry functionality; Logging of the exchange of messages; Storage of incoming messages Client application 0 In addition to the core application the EUCARIS II client application can be used by a Member State.
-When applicable, the core and client application are modified under auspices of the EUCARIS organisation.
-Security concept M The concept is based on XML-signing by means of client certificates and SSL-encryption by means of service certificates.
-Message specifications M Every Member State has to comply with the message specifications as set by the EUCARIS organisation and this Council Decision.
-The specifications can only be changed by the EUCARIS organisation in consultation with the Member States.
-Operation and Support M The acceptance of new Member States or a new functionality is under auspices of the EUCARIS organisation.
-Monitoring and help desk functions are managed centrally by an appointed Member State.
+EUCARIS M/O Remark

+aspects 1

+Network concept М The concept is an "any-to-any" communication.

+Physical network М TESTA

+Core application М The core application of EUCARIS has to be used to connect

+to the other Member States.
+The following functionality is

+offered by the core:

+Encrypting and signing of the messages;

+• Checking of the identity of the sender;

+• Authorization of Member States and local users;

+Routing of messages;

+Queuing of asynchronous messages if the recipient

+service is temporally unavailable;

+Multiple country inquiry functionality;

-M = M mandatory to use or to comply with M = M optional to use or to comply with.
+1 M = mandatory to use or to comply with O = optional to use or to comply with